Welcome to my food and travel blog!Caricature Credit: Mark Siermaczeski of Cruelty Free Cartoons

 What are you up to nowadays?

-For the past 3.5 years, I’ve been traveling around the world as a digital nomad, while working on my business for most of that time.
-Although I always love to go back home in the beautiful Vancouver summers to see friends and family and play beach volleyball, my love of adventure and exploring new places takes me back to new countries again and again.
-At this point, I’ve traveled throughout most of Asia, a few countries in Europe, many islands in the Caribbean, and into Australia and of course many corners of North America.
-My next new area will be seeing the Middle East, and hopefully getting to Central America in the spring of 2014.
+For the past 6 years, I’ve been traveling around the world as a digital nomad, while working on my business for most of that time.
+Although I always love to go back home in the beautiful Vancouver summers to see friends and family and play volleyball, my love of adventure and exploring new places takes me back to new countries again and again.
+At this point, I’ve traveled throughout most of Asia, a few countries in Europe, the Middle East, many islands in the Caribbean, and into Australia and of course many corners of North America.
+My next new area will be seeing Africa, and hopefully getting to South America in the spring of 2017.
 I love meeting new people, being completely spontaneous in my trip “planning,” and just learning about all of the unique foods and cultures our world has to offer.

 What’s your favourite ethnic food?